Frequently asked questions

 Do you have a preference for the third subject taken?

 No, provided it isn't one of the non-accepted subjects listed on our website, then we will accept any other subject.

 I completed three A-levels at A grade, but did not take Chemistry/Biology or a second science.
 Can I take the subjects a year later and still apply?

-Yes, providing you are predicted to achieve a grade A in both and they are taken in one year only.
+Yes, if you receive an offer of a place, you will be required to achieve a grade A in both, and they are to be taken in one year only.

 Do you accept A-level re-sits?

 We welcome applications from those re-sitting their A-levels, though you may only re-sit one of either Year 12 or Year 13.